yambakshi/backup-system/README.md

 # Backup System
-Backup system for backing up Google Drive files and local files.
+Backup system for `Google Drive` files and local files.

 This project was generated with:
 - Python version: 3.9.0